jindian/linux_note/GRUB2/grub_main_before_grub_load_normal_module.md

   grub_load_config ();
 ```

-Get values from prefix, set
+Get values from grub modules combined with grub core image, set root and prefix environment variables.

+1. Get values from grub modules.
+2. Set write hook for root environment variable, the hook will be involved when update root environment variable.

 ```grub_set_prefix_and_root
 grub-core/kern/main.c:101